luxfi/coreth/README.md

 - `txpool`
 - `debug`

 Only the `eth` namespace is enabled by default.
-To enable the other namespaces see the instructions for passing the C-Chain config to Lux Node [here.](https://docs.lux.network/nodes/maintain/chain-config-flags/#c-chain-configs)
+To enable the other namespaces see the instructions for passing the C-Chain config to Lux Node [here.](https://docs.lux.network/nodes/configure/chain-config-flags#enabling-evm-apis)
-Full documentation for the C-Chain's API can be found [here.](https://docs.lux.network/apis/node/apis/c-chain/)
+Full documentation for the C-Chain's API can be found [here.](https://docs.lux.network/reference/node/c-chain/api)

 ## Compatibility

-EVM-Chain is compatible with almost all Ethereum tooling, including [Remix,](https://docs.lux.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-lux-using-remix-and-metamask) [Metamask](https://docs.lux.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-lux-using-remix-and-metamask) and [Truffle.](https://docs.lux.network/build/tutorials/smart-contracts/using-truffle-with-the-lux-c-chain)
+The C-Chain is compatible with almost all Ethereum tooling, including [Core,](https://docs.lux.network/build/dapp/launch-dapp#through-core) [Metamask,](https://docs.lux.network/build/dapp/launch-dapp#through-metamask) [Remix](https://docs.lux.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-lux-using-remix-and-metamask) and [Truffle.](https://docs.lux.network/build/tutorials/smart-contracts/using-truffle-with-the-lux-c-chain)

 ## Differences Between Lux C-Chain and Ethereum

 ### Atomic Transactions

 As a network composed of multiple blockchains, Lux uses *atomic transactions* to move assets between chains.
 Coreth modifies the Ethereum block format by adding an *ExtraData* field, which contains the atomic transactions.

-### Lux Native Tokens (ANTs)

-ETHChain supports Lux Native Tokens, which are created on the X-Chain using precompiled contracts.
-These precompiled contracts *nativeAssetCall* and *nativeAssetBalance* support the same interface for ANTs as *CALL* and *BALANCE* do for LUX with the added parameter of *assetID* to specify the asset.

-For the full documentation of precompiles for interacting with ANTs and using them in ARC-20s, see [here](https://docs.lux.network/build/references/coreth-arc20s).

 ### Block Timing